connexcs/docs/docs/customer/routing.md

     :material-menu-right: `Relaxed`- This will make the best efforts to engage the RTP Proxy; if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.

-!!! success When should I use RTP Proxy?
+!!! success "When should I use RTP Proxy?"
     Use an RTP Proxy if you don't want your customers to know your providers.

-!!! warning When should I avoid using an RTP Proxy?
+!!! warning "When should I avoid using an RTP Proxy?"
     You have other equipment in your SIP set-up that will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS switch.

-!!! info RTP Proxy distinctions
+!!! info "RTP Proxy distinctions"
     When a call is established between the customer and the provider, audio can be set-up in one of two ways:
 |                         | **With RTP Proxy** | **Without RTP Proxy** |
 |-------------------------|:------------------:|----------------------:|